miktech42/chatGPT_whisper_AI_voice_assistant/README.md

 ------------

 1. Clone the repository: `git clone https://github.com/DonGuillotine/chatGPT_whisper_AI_voice_assistant.git`
-2. Install the required Python packages: `pip install -r requirements.txt`
+2. Install the required Python packages: `pip install -r requirements-windows.txt` if using Windows, or else `pip install -r requirements.txt`
 3. Sign up for ChatGPT API key from <https://beta.openai.com/signup/>

+4. I personally had to install a couple of extra packages as directed during install.
+I also have to install and run in a virtual environment

 Contributing
 ------------